dieselpoint/norm/README.md

 POJOs are fabulous, truly fabulous:

-* With the newer JVMs, populating them is really fast.
+* Populating them is really fast with the newer JVMs.
-* You can use them for declaratory data validation among other things.
+* You can use them for declaratory data validation.
 * Using [Jackson](https://github.com/FasterXML/jackson), you can serialize them to JSON.

 which means that, yes, you can use the same class to fetch a record from a database and then create JSON from it.